gityash2024/pet-web/README.md

-# Pets4Home Web Application
+# PETXMAFIA Web Application

 ## Overview

-Pets4Home is a user-friendly marketplace for buying and selling pets and pet accessories.
+PETXMAFIA is a user-friendly marketplace for buying and selling pets and pet accessories.
 This React-based web application, built with Vite, provides a seamless experience for users to browse, search, and interact with pet-related listings.

 ## Table of Contents